JeneLitsch/Litan/doc/stdlib/container/pop.md

 ## std::pop(container, elem)
 **Parameters:**
-* container: Queue, Stack or Array
+* container: Array, string, stack or queue

 **Return value:**
 The popped value

 **Description:**
-Pops and returns value from a Queue or Stack.
+Pops and returns value from a queue or stack.
-Removes and return last element of an Array.
+Removes and return last element of an array or string.